narveer-rathore/narveer-rathore/README.md

 ## 🌱 Learning and Growth
 I'm currently learning:
-- To create my own frontend framework from scratch
+- To create my own UI framework from scratch
 - To utilize GenAI in making tools to automate boring parts in web development

 ## 💬 Ask Me About